cosmos/sdk-tutorials/scavenge/tutorial/06-messages.md

 Especially look into the `ValidateBasic` function.
 It validates if all the necessary inputs are made to reveal a solution and creates the sha256 hash out of the submitted solution.

+## MsgSetScavenge

+<<< @/scavenge/scavenge/x/scavenge/types/MsgSetScavenge.go

+## MsgDeleteScavenge

+<<< @/scavenge/scavenge/x/scavenge/types/MsgDeleteScavenge.go

+## MsgSetCommit

+<<< @/scavenge/scavenge/x/scavenge/types/MsgSetCommit.go

+## MsgDeleteCommit

+<<< @/scavenge/scavenge/x/scavenge/types/MsgDeleteCommit.go

 ## Codec

 Once we have defined our messages, we need to describe to our encoder how they should be stored as bytes.
 To do this we edit the file located at `./x/scavenge/types/codec.go`.
 By describing our types as follows they will work with our encoding library:

 <<< @/scavenge/scavenge/x/scavenge/types/codec.go

+**Note:** in case you have restarted the app using `starport serve` some errors might appear due to changes on our **type** files.
+Don't panic!
+All these changes will be covered during the next session.

-It's great to have Messages, but we need somewhere to store the information they are sending.
+Awesome, It's great to have Messages, but we need somewhere to store the information they are sending.
 All persistent data related to this module should live in the module's `Keeper`.

 Let's update the `Keeper` for our Scavenge module next.